ABOUT TPO-RA's

 About Eltrombopag

-Eltrombopag, also known as Revolade or Promacta, is a non-peptide molecule which binds to the TPO receptor to increase platelet counts.
-This treatment is only available on the PBS to patients who relapse following splenectomy or have contraindications to splenectomy and previous treatment failure.
+Eltrombopag, also known as Revolade or Promacta, is a non-peptide molecule that binds to the TPO receptor to increase platelet counts.